Veeeeti/Veeeeti/README.md

-Engineering student, entrepreneur, design 🚀
+Engineering student and entrepreneur 🚀

 <!---